 - Building user-friendly models to support sustainable farm management decisions, including the Cool Farm Biodiversity Tool

-- Studying the impacts of agricultural intensification on biodiversity and ecosystem services on fruit farms in the Brazilian caatinga, in collaboration with and funded by the SUFICA project
+- Studying impacts of agricultural intensification on biodiversity and ecosystem services on fruit farms in the Brazilian caatinga, funded by the SUFICA project

 - Testing strategies for sustainable management of pollinators on UK farmland, in partnership with Hutchinsons Ltd and BerryWorld

-- Assessing the use of road verges by bumblebees, and their value in bumblebee conservation, in partnership with Highways England and the Bumblebee Conservation Trust
+- Assessing the use of landscape and impacts of management on bumblebees, in partnership with the Bumblebee Conservation Trust

 Key Publications: